General-Tao-Ventures/cartha-validator/README.md

 1. **Weekly Epoch Detection** - Detects the current weekly epoch (Friday 00:00 UTC boundary)
 2. **Validator Whitelist Check** - Verifies that the validator hotkey is whitelisted (required to query verified miners)
 3. **Fetch Verified Miners** - Retrieves the epoch-frozen miner list from the verifier for the current weekly epoch
+4. **Fetch Deregistered Hotkeys** - Retrieves list of deregistered hotkeys from the verifier (all positions scored as 0)
-4. **Daily Expiry Checks** - Performs daily checks during the week to filter out expired pools
+5. **Daily Expiry Checks** - Performs daily checks during the week to filter out expired pools and deregistered hotkeys
-5. **Score Liquidity** - Calculates scores based on:
+6. **Score Liquidity** - Calculates scores based on:
    - Locked USDC amounts (6 decimals)
    - Lock duration (with Model-1 boost)
    - Pool weights (configurable per pool)